Find Affordable College Courses

 Siloam Springs, AR

-The in-demand bachelor’s degree programs at John Brown University helped the school earn the #5 place on this year’s ranking of the most popular visual and performing arts schools in Arkansas.
-Located in the town of Siloam Springs, JBU is a private not-for-profit school with a small student population.
+A rank of #5 on this year’s list means John Brown University is a great place for visual and performing arts students working on their bachelor’s degree.
+Located in the distant town of Siloam Springs, JBU is a private not-for-profit school with a small student population.

 About 61% of the students majoring in visual and performing arts at the school are women while 39% are male.